18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 by going to the **Authorizations** tab, selecting the amended authorization corresponding to your trip, and going in to **Open Document**.

-However, in some cases, Concur will generate an amendement in error.
+However, in some cases, Concur will generate an amendment in error.
 If you suspect this is the case, head to the **Authorizations** tab, select the amended authorization corresponding to your trip, and **Delete Document**